kmichael500/ridge_walker/README.md

 **Registering a user**

-In you web browser, navigate to `http://your_ip_address:3000/register`
+In your web browser, navigate to `http://your_ip_address:3000/register`

 To create the first admin user, modify the role property of the user document.
 Change the role from `User` to `Admin`.